deep-reinforcement-learning-book/Chapter16-Robot-Learning-in-Simulation/README.md

 # Project2: RL for Robotics
 ## Description:
-Example of Sawyer robot learning to reach the target with paralleled SAC algorithm, using PyRep for Sawyer robot simulation and game building.
+Example of Sawyer robot learning to reach the target with paralleled Soft Actor-Critic (SAC) algorithm, using PyRep for Sawyer robot simulation and game building.
 The environment is wrapped into OpenAI Gym format.
 <p align="center">
 <img src="https://github.com/deep-reinforcement-learning-book/Project2-RL-for-Robotics/blob/master/figures/reacher.png" width="40%">
 </p>